 PUMPKIN SEEDS – Pumpkin seeds have anti-inflammatory properties and are loaded with skin-loving vitamins, minerals and fatty acids.

 GOJI BERRIES – This kind of berries are rich in Vitamin A (in the form of beta-carotene) and Vitamin C. You should be adding these babies to your daily smoothies to step up your skincare routine.

 RAW CACAO – It is the most abundant magnesium source, which is vital for our skin’s and overall health.
 To receive all the health benefits from cacao nibs or powder, you need to make sure that it’s raw.
 Most of the beneficial health properties in chocolate are lost once is heated.

-OATS – Oats contain B vitamins, magnesium and fibre.
+OATS – Oats contain B vitamins, iron, magnesium and fibre.
 They will make your smoothie feel fuller, which is excellent if you use your smoothies as a meal replacement.

 PECANS – Most of the fat in pecans is the healthy kind, and they contain oleic acid, Vitamins A, E and B. They have a buttery flavour and can give your smoothie creamy consistency.